Sample actuary job description and interview questions

 What actuarial exams have you passed?
 Do you plan on taking any more in the future?

-The Society of Actuaries also offers exams and certifications.
-The credentials offered include the Associate of the Society of Actuaries (ASA) credential that verifies that the candidate understands the fundamental concepts and techniques related to risk modeling and management.
-They also offer a Chartered Enterprise Risk Analyst (CERA) credential geared towards risk management for enterprise organizations and a Fellow of the Associate of the Society of Actuaries (FSA) which demonstrates in-depth knowledge of the application of mathematical models to various areas of actuarial science.
+They also offer a Chartered Enterprise Risk Analyst (CERA) credential geared towards risk management for enterprise organizations and a Fellow of the Associate of the Society of Actuaries (FSA) which demonstrates in-depth knowledge of applying mathematical models to various areas of actuarial science.

 Understanding what exams the candidate has taken can help you understand their current knowledge areas and get a clearer picture of where they are in their actuarial career journey.
 Many employers do require CAS or SOA credentials.